Shreider/Cursed/terms_of_service.md

 These Terms shall be governed by and construed in accordance with the laws of the jurisdiction in which the Bot operator resides, without regard to its conflict of law principles.

 ## 11. Contact Information
-For any questions about these Terms, please contact us at [your contact information].
+For any questions about these Terms, please contact us at shreider.pv@gmail.com.

 ---